 Blue Cross Complete claim payment policies, and the resulting edits, are based on guidelines from established industry sources such as the Centers for Medicare and Medicaid Services (CMS), the American Medical Association (AMA), State regulatory agencies and medical specialty professional societies.
 In making claim payment determinations, the health plan also uses coding terminology and methodologies that are based on accepted industry standards, including the Healthcare Common Procedure Coding System (HCPCS) manual, the Current Procedural Terminology (CPT) codebook, the International Statistical Classification of Diseases and Related Health Problems (ICD) manual and the National Uniform Billing Code (NUBC).
-Certain circumstances require that medical records be provided to Optum.

 Other factors affecting reimbursement may supplement, modify or in some cases, supersede medical/claim payment policy.
-These factors may include, but aren't limited to: legislative or regulatory mandates, a provider's contract, or a member's eligibility to receive covered health care services.
+These factors may include, but are not limited to: legislative or regulatory mandates, a provider's contract, and/or a member's eligibility to receive covered health care services.